smallpondtom/SketchySVD.jl/README.md

 2. **Adjust oversampling**: Increase for better accuracy, decrease for speed
 3. **Select optimal method**:
    - Use `:ssrft` for structured/large matrices
-   - Use `:sparse` for very sparse data
+   - Use `:sparse` for very large data
    - Use `:gauss` for general matrices
 4. **Batch processing**: Use incremental updates for streaming data